Hotel Nacional (album): Release

-During the spring of 2014 heavy flooding hit the region with Dino's home country being hit the most.
+During the spring of 2014 heavy flooding hit the region with Dervišhalidović home country being hit the most.
 Tens of thousands of people were affected and thousands of homes were destroyed.
 In order to raise awareness and aid money, Dino Merlin partnered with the Red Cross of Bosnia and Herzegovina, Croatia and Serbia to publish the song Ruža.
 The video featured footage from the effects of flooding and its disastrous consequences while featuring Red Cross telephone numbers on which money could be donated.
-Apart from releasing the song Ruža, Dino Merlin was actively involved in alleviating the pain caused by the disasters by visiting the affected sites by flooding as well as donating to the affected population in both Bosnia and Serbia.
+Apart from releasing the song Ruža, Dervišhalidović was actively involved in alleviating the pain caused by the disasters by visiting the affected sites by flooding as well as donating to the affected population in both Bosnia and Serbia.
 The natural disasters that affected the region postponed the launch of the album which was planned in early May 2014.

 In June 2014 a campaign promoting the new album was slowly taking place.
-On 15 June 2014 the single Školjka was published worldwide during the halftime of Bosnia's first ever football world cup performance.
+On 15 June 2014, the single Školjka was published worldwide during the halftime of Bosnia's first ever football world cup performance.
 The song was released on YouTube, iTunes and Deezer and recorded over 100,000 YouTube views during the first 24 hours upon release.
 The song rose quickly to popularity and was featured in almost every halftime commercial break on national television during the world cup.

-Just days later, on 19 June 2014, Dino Merlin released a photo on his Facebook profile of him holding the cover of the album Hotel Nacional.
-The cover featured an inverted photo of Dino Merlin looking back at his childhood neighborhood of Alifakovac in Sarajevo.
+Just days later, on 19 June 2014, Dervišhalidović released a photo on his Facebook profile of him holding the cover of the album Hotel Nacional.
+The cover featured an inverted photo of him looking back at his childhood neighborhood of Alifakovac in Sarajevo.
 The following day, 20 June 2014, the album was released to iTunes, Amazon and Deezer and was distributed in hard copy across the region.
 Accompanying the launch of the album, a renewed official website was launched, as well as a nationwide promotional campaign with billboards set all across the country.
 In neighboring Croatia, the album was published by the nation's biggest record label - Croatia Records.
 In Serbia, the sale of the album was upheld due to legal issues with the partnering record label City Records.
 Due to successful sales in its first week after release, the album debuted at number 8 on the Billboard World Albums list.
 Hotel Nacional is the first and only album from the region to be included in such a list.
-In this regard it represented a monumental success in Dino's career.